Play & Sing Course Guide

 The tutorial on John Lennon's Imagine adds a richer and slightly more difficult pattern to your growing repertoire of accompaniment styles.
 In this one, the left hand plays two notes instead of one.

-Basic Piano Technique: A Whole-Body Approach introduces the physical aspects of playing.
+Basic Piano Technique: A Whole-Body Approach (Parts 1 & 2) introduces the physical aspects of playing.
 This lesson is perfect for beginners, but also for more advanced students who may have missed some basics along the way.
+I strongly recommend it!

 The Ode to Joy tutorials are different from the other videos.
 They teach you to play a piano solo rather than an accompaniment.
 Since they're on a different "track" than other lessons and don't require much chord expertise, feel free to try them after you've mastered the lessons on basic technique.